 yum or the graphical software manager to find the dependencies for “httpd”, “php”, and “mysql”.
 Better yet, follow this brilliant man’s guide, and you can’t possibly go wrong.
+Even now in 2018, that guide is very relevant.
 Look at the descriptions for the packages you choose to confirm which version you’re getting.
 You may also have to search for various php extensions that may not come by default, like

 Here, you’ll be using programs like

 apt-cache to install new software and to see what you already have.
 Ubuntu has made an excellent guide to walk you through setup and help you find the appropriate software packages.
-In fact, it’s pretty much the same process for other distributions.
 As always, check the main software repositories to see if they have the version you want.
 The more popular Linux distributions tend to have online guides specifically geared towards setup on their environment, but many of these instructions pertain to Linux environments general.
-If you’d like to know more about what you can expect when compiling these from source, check out the Mac OS X guide.